junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 They panic, notice signs and doesn't know what to do.
 Or could fast-forward/jump start, directly start the story with Cas being a demon, trace back to figure out why or how, and the transformation process that he undertakes alone.
 Painful, lonely, more self-loath, self-punishment behavior.

 But never evil, he's basically still Cas, kinda like Crowley, good-hearted, actually doesn't have much change all things considered, except for the black eyes.
-At most a bit more mischief and very slightly moral ambiguous.
+At most a bit more mischievous and very slightly moral ambiguous.
 (Meg is a decent, good-hearted demon too later.
-Kinda like later season Meg.)
-He even still has wings, or even fixed his broken wings (if it's post-S8 divergent), but he knows the white feathers are black now.
+Kinda like later season Meg. could add a little Meg/Crowley teasing Cas? teach him how to be demon, what to watch out, salt/iron/holy water) He even still has wings, or even fixed his broken wings (if it's post-S8 divergent), but he knows the white feathers are black now.
 He's utterly disgusted by his own wings, his own everything.
-Might even has some suicidal attempt, but stopped by Dean at last moment, or those attempts fail to kill him.
+Might even has some suicidal attempt, but stopped by Dean at last moment, or those attempts fail to kill him, or he does succeed and Dean has to go looking for him and resurrecting him from Empty.
 He has to continue exist as demon.

 (somewhat like Ma'lak Box MoC!Cas? → prompt 48)